nxame/awesome/README.md

 - [rossmoody/svg-gobbler](https://github.com/rossmoody/svg-gobbler) - Open source browser extension for finding, editing, exporting, optimizing, and managing SVG content.
 - [saasfly/saasfly](https://github.com/saasfly/saasfly) - Your Next SaaS Template or Boilerplate !
 A magic trip start with `bun create saasfly` .
 The more stars, the more surprises
 - [shadcn-ui/ui](https://github.com/shadcn-ui/ui) - A set of beautifully-designed, accessible components and a code distribution platform.
 Works with your favorite frameworks.
 Open Source.
 Open Code.
+- [siemens/ix](https://github.com/siemens/ix) - Siemens Industrial Experience is a design system for designers and developers, to consistently create the perfect digital experience for industrial software products.
 - [sindresorhus/type-fest](https://github.com/sindresorhus/type-fest) - A collection of essential TypeScript types
+- [six-group/six-webcomponents](https://github.com/six-group/six-webcomponents) - Ready to use Web Components in alignment with the SIX Corporate Styleguide
 - [software-mansion/react-native-reanimated](https://github.com/software-mansion/react-native-reanimated) - React Native's Animated library reimplemented
 - [sst/sst](https://github.com/sst/sst) - Build full-stack apps on your own infrastructure.
 - [stenciljs/core](https://github.com/stenciljs/core) - A toolchain for building scalable, enterprise-ready component systems on top of TypeScript and Web Component standards.
 Stencil components can be distributed natively to React, Angular, Vue, and traditional web developers from a single, framework-agnostic codebase.